 It’s important to ensure that parents continue to feel engaged with the school, and are given the chance to form strong relationships with the school community through a retention strategy.

-- Create a Buddy programme not only for the students, but also for parents who join your school throughout the year to help them transition into the school community.
+- Create a Buddy program not only for the students, but also for parents who join your school throughout the year to help them transition into the school community

 - Ensure every touchpoint of the parent journey is a positive one; how easy is it to communicate with the teachers?
 Are online forms easily accessible?
 Is it easy to order from the canteen? etc